biterbilen/redditonomy/README.md

 [archive.org](https://archive.org) broken down by year from its inception in 2007 to 2015.

-The volume of comments has increased over the years from ~100MBs in 2007 to ~30GBs per year.
+The volume of comments has increased over the years from ~100MBs/month in 2007 to ~30GBs/month, yielding approximately 1TB of uncompressed JSON data.
 The data is a list of documents containing key, value pairs such as:

 Key | Value Type
 ----| ----------